prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

 * **Delimiter**: Update the `delimiter` parameter to match your API's CSV format if not using semicolons.

 ---

-## License

-This example is provided for demonstration purposes.
-Please check the license of Vadalog and any API or dataset you use.

 ## HDFS File system
 HDFS (Hadoop Distributed File System) is designed for distributed storage and large-scale data processing.
 Vadalog can integrate with HDFS by reading from and writing to files stored in HDFS clusters.
 This example shows how to read a CSV file from an HDFS location and process it within a Prometheux workflow.